Monitoring job progress and job efficiency¶

 When creating monitoring output it is usually best to write it in a human-readable format and human-readable quantities.
 This makes it easy to see the state of the program.

-Checking job history after it has finished¶
+Checking job history after completion

 The command slurm h